U.S. court rules NSA can temporarily resume bulk phone data collection

 The U.S. Justice Department welcomed the decision.

-"We agree with the Court’s conclusion that the programme is lawful, and that in passing the USA Freedom Act, Congress provided for a 180 day transition period for the government to continue the existing collection programme until the new mechanism of obtaining call detail records is implemented," said Justice Department spokesman Wyn Hornbuckle.
+"We agree with the Court’s conclusion that the program is lawful, and that in passing the USA Freedom Act, Congress provided for a 180 day transition period for the government to continue the existing collection program until the new mechanism of obtaining call detail records is implemented," said Justice Department spokesman Wyn Hornbuckle.

-The NSA programme collects and analyses data about Americans' phone calls, such as the number dialled, and the time and length of the call, but not the calls' actual content.
+The NSA program collects and analyzes data about Americans' phone calls, such as the number dialed, and the time and length of the call, but not the calls' actual content.

 The Freedom Act requires companies such as Verizon Communications Inc (VZ.N) and AT&T Inc (T.N), to collect and store telephone records the same way that they do now for billing purposes.